Population Under The Firmament

 The answer to that is: Technology.
 It is not that human animals suddenly decided to have more babies.
 They have always fucked and with that the consequence of babies.
 However, nature is unforgiving, in that it has droughts, plagues, tigers to put human animal's numbers in check.
 However, human's technology changed this.

-Wikipedia articles related to population:
+Some good Wikipedia articles on population: